firesharkstudios/butterfly-server/README.md

 - [Butterfly.Channel](https://firesharkstudios.github.io/Butterfly/Butterfly.Channel) - Allows clients to create new channels to the server and allows the server to push messages to connected clients.

-- [Butterfly.WebApi](https://firesharkstudios.github.io/Butterfly/Butterfly.WebApi) - Allows receiving API requests via HTTP (inspired by Node.js' Express) by wrapping existing C# web servers.
+- [Butterfly.WebApi](https://firesharkstudios.github.io/Butterfly/Butterfly.WebApi) - Allows receiving API requests via HTTP (inspired by Express JS) by wrapping existing C# web servers.

 There are no interdependencies between the packages.
 Use any subset of the packages you wish.

+## App Design

+#### Client Side
+- Use all static HTML, Javascript, and CSS files (no templating needed)
+- Perform actions by calling a RESTful Api on a `WebApiServer`
+- Create and maintain a `Channel` to a `ChannelServer` to receive data
+- Integrate with popular data binding libraries (Vue.js, Angular, React, etc) to auto update HTML as data changes

+#### Server Side
+- Define the synchronized data each client receives by creating `DynamicViews` on a `Database` using a familiar SELECT syntax
+- Define the RESTful API of the `WebApiServer` using an Express JS like syntax
+- Integrate with various .NET web servers (EmbedIO, RedHttpServer, etc)
+- Integrate with popular databases (MySQL, Postgres, SQLite, etc)

 ## Status